Learn The Basics of .htaccess

 Deny Users Access via IP Address with .htaccess

-We can also deny access with .htaccess to restrict visitors with specific IP Address from viewing our web pages.
-For example if we wanted to block IP "199.155.88.25" the directive would be as below:
+We can also deny access with .htaccess to restrict visitors with a specific IP Address from viewing our web pages.
+For example, if we wanted to block IP "199.155.88.25", the directive would be as follows:

 order allow,deny